CWhite3141/OSRS.proj.API/Frontend/Server/components/Items.md

 ### Get Substring Matches

 **Description:**
-Fetches items whose names *start* with the given substring.
+Fetches items whose names _start_ with the given substring.
 Is not case-sensitive and will trim the substring of leading/ trailing spaces.

 **Endpoint:**
-`POST /items`
+`POST api/ge/items`

 **Request Body:**

 - `substring` (required): The substring to search for.

 **Response:**

 - `200 OK`: Return a list of items that start with the substring.
 - `400 Bad Request`: If the substring was not provided.
 - `500 Internal Server Error`: If there is an error fetching the items.